sushantkapare-dev/AWS_Devops_Zero_to_Hero/DevSecOps/set1.md

    - **Runtime Security:** Implement measures to secure containers during runtime, such as network policies and runtime monitoring.

 ## Why is the Important to have security to output in machine-redable format?
-Having security outputs in machine-readable formats is important for several reasons, primarily because it enables automation, integration, and efficient analysis of security data.
-Here are key reasons why machine-readable formats for security outputs are crucial:

 1. **Automation:**
    - **Integration with DevOps Tools:** Machine-readable formats allow security data to be easily integrated into existing DevOps tools and processes.
 This integration facilitates automation of security checks and responses.
    - **Continuous Monitoring:** Automated tools can continuously monitor security configurations, code, and infrastructure, providing real-time feedback to development and operations teams.